The C-SED Lab

 Interested in using the space and joining our community of makers?
 Here’s how you apply!

-1. Submit a C-SED Lab Application here (one per team)
+1. Submit a C-SED Lab Application here (one per person)

 2. After your application is accepted you and all team members listed on the application will be sent Core Safety Content to review

-Once all of the above steps are complete, you will be sent a link to sign up for appointment slots to use the lab.
+Once all of the above steps are complete, you will be able to use the lab.
 All team members must complete the steps above before using the lab.